espocrm/documentation/docs/development/di.md

 }
 ```

+Note: A type hint for a parameter should match a class of a service or be a parent class or interface.
+Otherwise the service won't be passed but a new instance will be created and passed into the constructor.

 #### Non-service dependencies

 If there's no service with the name that matches a parameter name, and a parameter's type hint is a class, then an instance will be created and passed as a dependency.
 A new instance will be created every time the dependency is requested.
 See below.